khnhenriette/MasterThesis/MTgame-final/README.md

 # MTgame

-A repo for version control of the MSc final project game made with Unity
+This folder contains the Unity project of the gamified version of the neurofeedback task for my MSc final project